 One blog I read regularly is by Leo Babauta, called zen habits.
-Essentially, he writes all about simplifying your life.
-A while ago, Scott Young was a guest blogger for Babuata’s website and wrote a post, The Really Simple Way to Get Work Done.
+Essentially, he writes about simplifying your life.
+A while ago, Scott Young was a guest blogger for Babuata’s website and he wrote the post, The Really Simple Way to Get Work Done.
 I was greatly inspired by this piece and therefore wanted to share it with you.

 Being productive sounds easier than it is.
 The typical advice to increase your productivity and manage your time well either uses slogans (Think:“Make sure you do it now! and “Don’t save for tomorrow what you can do today!”), which won’t work in the long run, or utilises systems like Getting Things Done, which can be immensely productive, however demands tremendous discipline.

 Scott Young provides a third alternative.
 He claims he uses the psychology of procrastination, a very simple approach you can begin using right away.
 How?

 Everybody procrastinates.
 The answer to the question of why people procrastinate is normally lacking the motivation required or not possessing enough self discipline.
 However, most of us are not lazy, so – according to Young – there must be other reasons behind why people procrastinate.

 Young identifies the following three reasons and explains how to change them:

 Not knowing when to stop

 Procrastination is more about not knowing when to stop, than not knowing when to start.
 This might not seem logical at first, because of course, you need to start first in order to even be capable of finishing.
 But, it appears that people’s biggest fear is of the endless to-do list.
 Stress levels rise just by recognising how much you still have to accomplish, and once you start, you actually comprehend the amount of work you still have to do, resulting in not starting at all.